composable-com/ct-connect-bloomreach-discovery/SECURITY.md

 # Security Policy

 ## Introduction
 The Bloomreach Discovery Connector, developed by [Orium](https://www.orium.com), is designed to run on the commercetools Connect integration framework.
-This connector serves as a foundational application for integrating commercetools and Bloomreach Engagement.
+This connector serves as a foundational application for integrating commercetools and Bloomreach Discovery.

 ## Security
 In accordance with posted requirements, the Bloomreach Discovery connector has undergone the [commercetools certification process](https://docs.commercetools.com/connect/certification) and has been approved prior to public lease.
 Specific security requirements are part of this process, including a defined timeline for resolution of reported critical and high vulnerabilities.